 2. Determine an Asking Price on Your Own:

-Step 2: Prepare to Sell Your Home By Owner
+Step 2: Prep House to Sell By Owner

 Where to List

-The most important place to list your home is on the Multiple Listing Service (MLS), which is a database of homes for sale that agents and buyers use to find properties for sale.
+The Multiple Listing Service (MLS) is a database of homes for sale that agents and buyers use to find properties for sale.

 A real estate disclosure is a written statement that informs the buyer of any material facts or latent defects that may negatively affect the value or condition of the property.